M.F.K. Fisher's Last House

 Be inspired!
 Get involved!

-We host a range of on-site and online activities, including monthly tours, the Last House Writing contest, and a Writing Workshop with Elizabeth Fichel.
+We host a range of on-site and online activities, including monthly tours, the annual Last House Writing contest, and other experiences.
 Be inspired by themes picked from Fisher’s writings and the natural surroundings of Last House.